Showing posts with label modernism. Show all posts

 What is modernism after all?

-When placed in a societal perspective (economic, social and cultural history) it seems to me that the seeds of modernism started to sprout with the plunder of Middle-Eastern luxuries during the crusades and the flow of trade that ensued along the following centuries.
+When placed in a societal perspective (economic, social and cultural history) it seems to me that the seeds of modernism were planted with the plunder of Middle-Eastern luxuries during the crusades and the flow of trade that ensued along the following centuries.What I mean to say more exactly is that Modernism is one episode within the historical era of Modernity that starts with the long distance trade that was unleashed by the crusades.
+Viewed through the lens of the very long history Homo-sapiens' evolved indeed societally from:

 Jan van Eyck Madonna of Canon van der Paele,1436 oil on panel, Musee Communal at Bruges.

-Pieter Bruegel the Elder, the Hunters in the Snow 1565; Oil on panel, 117 x 162 cm; Kunsthistorisches Museum Wien, Vienna
+Oil on panel, 117 x 162 cm; Kunsthistorisches Museum Wien, Vienna

 Duchamp.
 Transition of Virgin into a Bride/Le Passage de la Vierge à la Mariée.
 1912.
-Canvas 59 x 53.5 cm.
-The Museum of Modern Arts, New York, NY, USA.

 The second world war represents a radical turning point.

-Cobra Modification, 1949 (Constant with Jorn, Appel and Corneille, on original by Richard Mortensen)
+(Constant with Jorn, Appel and Corneille, on original by Richard Mortensen)

 Having been spared the trauma of life through barbarity and not being excessively burdened by a past of theories and concepts American painters and artists are focusing on their individual feelings.
 This is best expressed by Jackson Pollock in "Three statements": "The method of painting is the natural growth out of a need.
 I want to express my feelings rather then to illustrate them".
-Pollock and his colleagues limit their action to the satisfaction of their personal ego, the expression of their feelings, and do not show the least interest for the impact of their works on societal functioning.
+Pollock and his colleagues limit their actions to the satisfaction of their personal ego, the expression of their feelings, and do not show the least interest for what their minds are thinking about nor for the impact of their works on societal functioning.
+With hindsight we come to better understand how they were the perfect match for ideologues and merchants.

-Pollock.
-Number 8, 1949 (detail) 1949; Oil, enamel, and aluminum paint on canvas; Neuberger Museum, State University of New York.
+Oil, enamel, and aluminum paint on canvas; Neuberger Museum, State University of New York.

 This radical differentiation in creative attitudes on the two sides of the pond is largely due to daily life exposure or no daily life exposure to war barbarity.
 But the societal disparities between the two sides appear as radically important on creative attitudes as the exposure or not to daily barbarity.
 In short the war had considerably enriched the US economically while Europe ended largely indebted towards the US and with an infrastructure in taters.
 In the post war America ran at full speed into "marketization for consumerism" while Europe had to spend its time reordering its political houses.
-In short demand for visual signs for wall decoration were fast booming in the US while Europe debated about ideas.
-This had a radically opposed impact on the intellectual and creative approach towards visual signs in Europe and the US.
+In short demand for visual signs for wall decoration were fast booming in the US while Europe continued to debate about ideas.
+This had a radically opposite impact on the intellectual and creative approach towards visual signs in Europe and the US.
 The American mass market needed politically sterile visual signs in order to reach the largest spread in demand while in Europe visual signs were largely expressing a political answer against war barbarity and the hope of better days to come.

 Shed in such a light we understand a lot better the differences between abstract expressionism and Cobra and its followers and we also gain a better understanding as to why abstract expressionism gained wide market recognition while Cobra and other European artists remained in the shadows of the market.